My neonate

 The

-Commander tightly stuffed my eyes against her skin and squeezed my ears in a burying
+Commander tightly stuffed my eyes against her skin and squeezed my ears in a

 his equivocally incoherent, final valedictions unto either the Commander or